Installation

 sphinx-build -b html docs/source docs/build/html

-The generated site lands in docs/build/html/.
-Open index.html in a
+The generated site is written to docs/build/html/.
+Open index.html in a browser, or serve it locally with:

 python -m http.server -d docs/build/html 8000